Looking for Help?

 We look forward to inviting households back inside to shop through the pantry with a shopping cart, just like in a grocery store, when it is safe to do so in the future.
 In the meantine, we are doing our best to seek out the most highly nutritious and desirable food items possible to include in bags that are ready to go when you arrive.
 This includes a variety of nonperishable foods, fresh produce, dairy, eggs, bread, and other items.

 Are you looking for more fresh produce to bring home to your family?

-Appointments with our helpful staff CalFresh assistors can be conveniently scheduled just before or after your appointment in the Choice Pantry.
+Appointments with our helpful staff CalFresh assistors can be conveniently scheduled ahead of time with our Outreach staff, just before or after your appointment in the Choice Pantry.
 A separate appointment date and time for CalFresh assistance can also be arranged.
-Call Heidi McHugh at (707) 445-3166 x308, or Michael Quintana at extension 318, to make a CalFresh appointment, or ask to be transferred to one of them just after you make your Choice Pantry food appointment.
+Email Calfresh@foodforpeople.org or call (707) 445-3166 and press extension 308 or 318 to make a CalFresh appointment.
 Click here to read more about our CalFresh Outreach program and learn about eligibility, the application process and how to get started.

 “Thank you for your happy helpful spirit and good nutrition.
 And thanks for walking me through.”